-Observed on the 11th day of the Shukla paksha in the Hindu month of Vaishakh, it falls in the month of April or May.
-According to the Gregorian calendar, observed by all Hindu followers, it helps in washing away one’s sins.
-Mohini is another form of Lord Vishnu and because the lord appeared as Mohini on this day, it is celebrated as Mohini Ekadashi.
+Mohini Ekadashi is observed on the 11th day of the Shukla paksha in the Hindu month of Vaisakha.
+According to the Gregorian calendar, it falls in the month of April or May.
+It helps in removing one’s sins.
+Mohini is another form of Lord Vishnu and because the lord appeared as Mohini on this day, so this Ekadashi is named as Mohini Ekadashi.

-Mohini Ekadashi has huge significance to the Hindus.
-This Ekadashi is observed by the Hindu devotees to seek blessings for a happy and prosperous life.
-In the year 2021 Mohini Ekadashi falls on Saturday & Sunday, 22 & 23 May.
+Mohini Ekadashi has huge significance among Hindus.
+It is observed by the Hindu devotees to seek blessings for a happy and prosperous life.
+In the year 2021 Mohini Ekadashi falls on Saturday, 22 May.

 Ekadashi Tithi Begins - 09:15 AM on May 22, 2021